fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

  - Hardcore save mode only keeps around 1 save file.
  - Ability to use campfires to save (configurable)

-In order to incorportate some rhyme and reason as to why you do not die, each time you respawn a stalker from your faction will message you about how they found you and rescued you, leaving you information about where you died and possibly leaving you some food and water if your sateity and thirst are low. d

 **INSTALLATION**

 Simply extract into your S.T.A.L.K.E.R.
 Anomaly installation folder.